Gain insights from 5 real-life examples where strategic implementation transformed businesses significantly. Contact us for more information!

 • Reinvigorate the customer experience.
 Best Buy implemented a price-match policy, improved the online and in-store shopping experiences, offered free in-home technology consultations, and provided 24/7 customer tech support.

-• Attract “transformational leaders” and energize employees.
+• Attract “transformational business leaders” and energize employees.
 The company enhanced employee training, expanded employee benefits, provided paid time off for part-time workers, and offered backup child care.

 • Work with vendors to innovate and drive value.
 The company invited leading technology brands to create their own in-store kiosks and established a groundbreaking partnership with Amazon to sell Amazon Fire TVs.